No immediate interview of suspect in Jean Eagers killing

 Local gardaí, accompanied by the Armed Support Unit (ASU) and emergency services arrived at about 11.30am.

-There they found the chief suspect, a 60-year-old man well known to Ms Eagers, who had locked himself in the house and was refusing to come out despite warnings from gardaí.
+There they found the chief suspect, a 60-year-old man, who had locked himself in the house and was refusing to come out despite warnings from gardaí.
 He told gardaí he would not allow them inside the house, that they should put down their weapons.

 At that point, gardaí believed the woman may have still been alive and decided to perform a “tactical breach” to save her life.
 ASU members broke the front window and threw in the stun grenade to disorientate the man before breaking down the door.